Gremglee/solid_stool/README.md

 ## Acknowledgments

 Solid STOOL is inspired by the excellent [Solid Queue](https://github.com/basecamp/solid_queue) and [Solid Cache](https://github.com/rails/solid_cache) gems.
-We aim to provide a similarly robust and efficient solution for task management in Rails applications.
+We aim to provide a similarly robust and efficient solution for admin task management in Rails applications.

-Remember, with Solid STOOL, your Rails app will always maintain a healthy flow, from input to output!
+Remember, with Solid STOOL, your admin team will always maintain a healthy flow of tasks, ensuring nothing gets stuck in the pipeline!